-From gleaming stainless steel hinges, decorative polished brass knobs and antique drawer pulls, well-maintained hardware goes a long way in enhancing the appeal of your favourite furniture pieces.
-These small parts often go unnoticed, but they help adorn and add character to cabinetry.
+From gleaming stainless steel hinges, decorative polished brass knobs and antique wooden drawer pulls, well-maintained hardware goes a long way in enhancing the appeal of your favourite furniture pieces.
+However, with tarnish, rust and grime, most people get discouraged and end up buying new hardware.
+This guide will help you clean kitchen cabinet hardware with some simple cleaning techniques and easy home remedies.

 For the first part of our guide, let’s discuss hardware material and the type of cleaning they need.